 6. We have time to teach life skills.

 I discovered that, by homeschooling year-round, I have more time to teach my children the life skills they’ll need in the future.
 Instead of feeling like I have to do all the laundry (or the cooking, housework, yard work, etc.) because I’m in a hurry and need it done quickly, I can take the time to teach my children to do those jobs.
 I have time to show/model how to do it, watch them do it and make sure they’re doing it correctly, and then let them practice on their own and check their work.
 If it isn’t done correctly, there’s still time for more practice!
 Want some ideas for what life skills to teach?
-This article might help.
+This article will help.

 7. Our school days can be shorter.